tytydraco/yessleep/out/The_night_where_my_world_ended.md

 "Oh, thank God.
 I was so worried when we found Scout.
 I thought the worst happened," my father said, slightly muffled as he hugged me tighter.

 "Found Scout?
 What do you mean?
 He's upstairs under my bed.
-I just pet him before I came down," I said, confused.
+He was just licking my hand before I came down," I said, confused.

 My father glanced at me, fear deep in his eyes, as he led me to the couch in our living room.